Full-time: 4 years

 Because this course is aligned to the professional guidelines set out by The Society of Sports Therapists, you’ll be fully prepared to go into practice as an injury and exercise-based rehabilitation and fitness specialist.
 You can also progress to roles working in multi-disciplinary or inter-disciplinary healthcare teams.

 Your qualification also puts you on the pathway to postgraduate education, including the exciting and innovative masters courses available at Derby.
-You could consider our MRes Sport and Exercise programme or our MSc Applied Sport and Exercise Science.
+You could consider our MSc Applied Sport and Exercise Science - which also has a psychology pathway, or our MSc Clinical Exercise Science programme.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us